Skip links

 Service-learning in higher education is an experiential educational pedagogy in which students engage in community service, reflect critically on this experience, and learn from it personally, socially and academically.
 The activities address human, social and environmental needs from the perspective of social justice and sustainable development, and aim at enriching learning in higher education, fostering civic responsibility and strengthening communities.
 Service-learning in is always recognize with ECTS credits.
 It brings together students, academics and the community whereby all become teaching resources, problem solvers and partners.
 In addition to enhancing academic and real world learning, the overall purpose of is to instil in students a sense of civic engagement and responsibility and work towards positive social change within society.”

-A good service-learning practice is an experience that meets at least the following criteria:
+A quality service-learning practice is an experience that meets at least the following criteria:

-2. The service is linked to the academic curriculum
+2. The service is integrated into the academic curriculum

-3. Reflection is part of the learning process
+3. Reflection is an integral part of the learning process

 4. Community organizations are valued as partners